 The persistent state of chronic stress in our lives makes the counter-balancing effects of pleasure even more important.
 This is especially true for anyone dealing with chronic illness or pain, which are both stressors on the body.”

-And Linda Zurich has written several excellent articles about the real foods that pets should eat:
+And Linda Zurich has written several excellent articles about the real foods that pets should eat.
+Great information to consider!